Haw Creek Leather Company

-Haw Creek Leather Company is a historic factory building located at Columbus, Indiana.
+Haw Creek Leather Company is a historic factory building in Columbus, Indiana.
 It was built between 1914 and 1916, and is a two-story, brick industrial building.
 It sits on a raised basement and has a flat roof.
 It features arched window openings.
 The Haw Creek Leather Company operated a tannery at this location until 1955.

 It was added to the National Register of Historic Places in 1998.